jonatasgrosman/findpapers/README.md

 If this project has been useful for you, please share it with your friends.
 This project could be helpful for them too.

-And, if you like this project and wanna motivate the maintainers, give us a :star:.
+If you like this project and want to motivate the maintainers, give us a :star:.
 This kind of recognition will make us very happy with the work that we've done :heart:

 ---